kpastate81/geo560_finalproject/README.md

 #### potential_temp.m (potential_temp.R)

-This script computes the temperature a parcel of dry air woukd have if brought adiabatically to a standard pressure level of 1000 mb.
+This function computes the temperature a parcel of dry air woukd have if brought adiabatically to a standard pressure level of 1000 mb.
 Inputs are temperature (T), given in °C and pressure (P), given in hPa.
 It can be used as a standalone function for mixing ratio computation and is required for use of equiv_potential_temp.m.
 When used as standalone, output is the potential temperature given in Kelvin.

 #### saturation_vapor_pressure.m (saturation_vapor_pressure.R)

+This function returns the saturation vapor pressure (es), that is, the vapor pressure of a system that has attained saturation but not supersaturation.
+Temperature (in °C) is the only input required.
+It can be used as a standalone function for saturation vapor pressure computation and it is required for use of equiv_potential_temp.m.
+When used as standalone, output is given in Pa.

 #### water_vapor_RH.m (water_vapor_RH.R)

+This function returns the water vapor pressure (e) relative to the temperature of the air.
+Inputs required are Temperature (in °C) and relative humidity (as a percentage).
+It can be used as a standalone function for computation of water vapor pressure and it is required for use of equiv_potential_temp.m.
+When used as standalone, output is given in Pa.

 #### mixing_ratio.m (mixing_ratio.R)